Sawan Kirpal Ruhani Mission: About the Head

 The Spiritual Head of Sawan Kirpal Ruhani Mission, Rajinder Singh, is internationally recognized for his work toward promoting inner and outer peace through spirituality and meditation on the inner Light and Sound.

-Rajinder Singh earned his bachelor's degree in electrical engineering from IIT (Indian Institute of Technology) Madras, India and his master's degree in electrical engineering from IIT (Illinois Institute of Technology) in Chicago, Illinois.
-He's had an illustrious 20-year career in science, computers, and communications.
+Rajinder Singh earned his bachelor's and master's degrees in electrical engineering from IIT (Indian Institute of Technology) Madras, India, and IIT (Illinois Institute of Technology) in Chicago, Illinois, respectively.
+He had a 20-year career in science, computers, and communications.
 He received his spiritual education from two of India's leading spiritual Masters: Kirpal Singh (1894–1974) and Darshan Singh (1921–1989).
 His training in both disciplines has helped him express age-old spiritual teachings in clear, logical language.

 Publications

 Sawan Kirpal Ruhani Mission publishes and distributes books, as well as audio and video CDs and DVDs on spiritual topics in around 53 languages.
-Some of the latest bestseller books written by Rajinder Singh are, ‘Inner and Outer Peace through Meditation’,‘ Building Bridges through Meditation’, ‘Empowering Your Soul through Meditation’ and ‘Meditation as Medication for the Soul’.
+Some of the latest bestseller books written by Rajinder Singh are Inner and Outer Peace through Meditation, Building Bridges through Meditation, Empowering Your Soul through Meditation, and Meditation as Medication for the Soul.